 This chapter talks about how parenting confronts cowardice and builds courage.
 I love this quote:

 "Character without courage is empty.
-Courage is what enables us to act on our convictions."
+Courage is what enables us to act on our convictions."---Susan Yates.

 Parental cowardice ultimately wounds our children.
 Overprotective parents deprive their children and even harm them.
 Cowardice grows from selfishness, i.e., "I don't want to lose my children", "I don't want to go through the pain of seeing something bad happen to them."
 Part of God's plan for parenting is designed to confront this self-centered tendency.